tonybhimani/ionic-framework-playground/blank-template-to-tabs/README.md

 # ionic serve
 ```

-If all goes well then your browser should open and show you the Blank Ionic app with a message about creating your application with UI Componenets.
+If all goes well then your browser should open and show you the Blank Ionic app with a message about creating your application with UI Components.

 ## 2. Add Pages For The Tabs